 Notwithstanding, the University may be required to make additional contributions in excess of the contributions described above in order to satisfy the negotiated funding of certain benefit improvements or requirements of the Pension Benefits Act of Manitoba and Regulations.

-Accordingly, the University is required to make current service cost contributions equal to 8.05% and additional contributions of 0.73% of pensionable earnings for the period from January 1, 2021 to the effective date of the next valuation.
+Accordingly, the University is required to make current service cost contributions equal to 8.75% of pensionable earnings for the period from January 1, 2022 to the effective date of the next valuation.